- Click here for more information on Satan’s temptation of Abraham and Isaac.

 Abraham often challenged his family and those around him as to why they worshipped things that did not and could not talk back to them or create anything.
 Abraham always said that there is a GOD above who created, creates and controls all things around the world.
 That GOD could not be so small to the point of being placed in houses in the form of stone / clay shaped items.
 That GOD could also not be bought and sold.
 His family and those around him detested Abraham for saying such things.

-At some point, Abraham had from flee the Land of Ur as a grown up just to preserve his life.
+On a few occasions, Abraham had to flee the Land of Ur as a grown up just to preserve his life.
 He ended up spending some years with Noah, one of his many grandfathers.
 Noah taught him a lot about THE ALMIGHTY CREATOR GOD OF HEAVEN AND EARTH AND EVERYTHING IN IT.
 When Abraham was more confident concerning HIS GOD that HE had believed in from childhood, he returned to the Land of Ur, where his parents had been residing.

-Abraham really did stand out amongst the people of Ur.
+Abraham really did stand out amongst the people of Ur because he could not stop challenging their idolatry.

 1 And Nimrod son of Cush was still in the land of Shinar, and he reigned over it and dwelt there, and he built cities in the land of Shinar.